ganeshsjsu/softcpu/README.md

 # Aurora-16 Software CPU

-Aurora-16 is a teaching-oriented 16-bit software CPU that couples a small yet expressive ISA with an emulator, assembler, and example programs.
+Aurora-16 is a 16-bit software CPU that couples a small yet expressive ISA with an emulator, assembler, and example programs.
 The project demonstrates how a CPU can be specified, simulated, and programmed end-to-end using modern C++20.

 ## Repository layout